KnowledgeBoat Logo

 Answer

-Yes, the minerals in a rock provide an essential clue about how the rock was formed.
-Different minerals form under different conditions and the combination of minerals in a rock can help identify the type of rock and its formation process.
-Let us consider some examples:
+Yes, the minerals in a rock provide important clues about how it was formed.
+Different minerals form under different conditions, so their composition helps identify the rock type and its origin.

-2. Sedimentary rocks are formed from the accumulation and cementation of sediments, and their minerals are typically cemented together by minerals such as quartz, calcite, or clay.
+2. Sedimentary rocks consist of cemented sediments, often bound by minerals such as quartz, calcite, or clay.

-3. Metamorphic rocks form from pre-existing rocks that are changed by heat and pressure, resulting in the rearrangement of minerals into new forms.
+3. Metamorphic rocks form when existing rocks are altered by heat and pressure, causing minerals to recrystallize and rearrange.

 Question 3